 Os Grid ref:-SH7877

-Characterful Aberconway House, located on the corner of Castle Street and High Street within the town walls of Conwy, is a medieval merchant's house which dates to the fourteenth century and is to be the only medieval merchant's house in Conwy to have survived the town's turbulent history.
+Characterful Aberconway House, located on the corner of Castle Street and High Street within the town walls of Conwy, is a medieval merchant's house which dates to the fourteenth century and is to be the only medieval merchant's house in the town to have survived the its turbulent history.
 The house is the oldest recorded dwelling of its kind anywhere in Wales and has been dated by the tree-ring analysis of its timbers to around 1420.

 The building has a timber-framed upper storey picturesquely jutting over a stone-built lower storey and basement.
 The upper storey is believed to have been completed in the fifteenth century.